wmm4249/portfolio/README.md

 ## Description

-_{This is my first project that I have created at Fidgetech, the page gives people important information about myself and a good idea of my experience}_
+_{This is my first project that I have created at Fidgetech, the page gives people important information about myself and a good idea of my experience.}_

 ## License